QilinGu/udacity_ml/projects/capstone/README.md

 ### Implementation

-Our implementation consists of two files.
+Our implementation consists of essentially two files.

 ```carmunk.py``` is a port of the original CarMunk car driving
 game so that it works properly with PyMunk 5.0 and Python 2.7.
 We changed the negative reward for a crash